Banner: Mum's Love

 • Who is the campaign for?

-Our target is teenage girls aged 13-17.
+Our target is teenage girls aged between 12 & 19.
 These ages have been highlighted, following extensive research, to be the period when girls benefit most from a supportive community that helps them stay true to their values.

 • What does it mean to be a SKY Girl?